hexalang/Hexa/docs/reference.md

 ### Objects

-Object is a simple fixed key-value store.
+An object is a simple fixed key-value store.
 It's not a map like [].
 Keys cannot be changed (added/removed) syntactically, only via reflection.

 ```hexa
 let obj = { x: 1, y: 2 } // Inferred as type/interface { var x Int var y Int }